RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 ### Task

-- Working as part of a team of one to three people, please forecast the popular vote of the 2020 US election using multilevel regression with post-stratification.
+- Working as part of a team of one to three people, please forecast the popular vote of the 2020 US election using multilevel regression with post-stratification and then write a short paper telling a story.
 This requires individual-level survey data, post-stratification data, and a model that brings them together.
 Given the expense of collecting these data, and the privilege of having access to them, please be sure to properly cite all datasets that you use.
 - Individual-level survey data:
-    - Begin by simulating some data from a survey with the same key features of the one that you will use.
     - Request access to the Democracy Fund + UCLA Nationscape ['Full Data Set'](https://www.voterstudygroup.org/data/nationscape).
 This could take a day or two.
 Please start early.
+    - Simulate the survey dataset that you will use, and save the script to 'scripts/00-simulation-survey.R'.
-    - Once you have access then pick a survey of interest.
-We use "ns20200102.dta" in the example (your number may be different).
+    - Once you have access then pick one survey of interest (they were conducted at different times).
     - This will be a large file and is not yours to share.
-Do not push it to GitHub (use a .gitignore file to accomplish this, and instead document how to get the raw data in the README).
+Do not push it to GitHub.
+Use a .gitignore file to accomplish this.
+Instead document how to get the raw data in the README.
     - Clean and prepare the dataset based on what you need.
 - Post-stratification data:
-    - Begin by simulating the dataset that you would like to use for the post-stratification.
-    - Use the American Community Surveys (ACS).
+    - Create an account with [IPUMS](https://usa.ipums.org/usa/index.shtml) and then use this to access the American Community Surveys (ACS).
-    - Please create an account with IPUMS: https://usa.ipums.org/usa/index.shtml
-    - Get the 2018 1-year ACS.
+    - Simulate the post-stratification dataset that you will use, and save the script to 'scripts/00-simulation-poststratification.R'.
+    - Pick an appropriate 1-year ACS (there is one every year).
 Then select some variables.
-This will depend on what you want to model and the survey data, but some options include: REGION, STATEICP, AGE, SEX, MARST, RACE, HISPAN, BPL, CITIZEN, EDUC, LABFORCE, 	INCTOT.
+This will depend on what you want to model and the survey data, but some options include: REGION, STATEICP, AGE, SEX, MARST, RACE, HISPAN, BPL, CITIZEN, EDUC, LABFORCE, or	INCTOT.
 Have a look around and see what you are interested in, remembering that you will need to establish a correspondence to the survey.
     - Download the relevant post-stratification data (it is probably easiest to change the data format to .dta).
-Again, this can take some time.
-Please start this early.
-    - Again, this is a large file, and so you should not push it to GitHub (use a .gitignore file to accomplish this, and instead document how to get the raw data in the README).
+    - Again, this will be a large file and is not yours to share.
+Do not push it to GitHub.
+Use a .gitignore file to accomplish this.
+Instead document how to get the raw data in the README.
     - Clean and prepare the post-stratification dataset.
 Remember that you need cell counts for the sub-populations in the model.
 - Modelling:
     - You will want to explain vote intention based on a variety of explanatory variables.
 The decision is yours, but you should probably use logistic regression.
-In which case, construct the vote intention variable so that it is binary (either 'supports Trump' or 'supports Biden').
-In increasing levels of complexity use: `glm()`, `lme4::glmer()`, `rstanarm:: stan_glm`, and `brms::brm()`.
+In that case, construct the vote intention variable so that it is binary (either 'supports Trump' or 'supports Biden').
+In increasing level of complexity, you would then build a model using: `glm()`, `lme4::glmer()`, `rstanarm:: stan_glm`, or `brms::brm()`.
     - Think about model fit, diagnostics, and other similar aspects that you need to convince someone that the model is appropriate.
-    - You have flexibility of the model that you use, (and hence the cells that you will need to create next).
+    - You have flexibility of the model that you use, (and hence the cells that you will need to create).
 In general, the more cells the better, but you may want fewer cells for simplicity in the writing process and to ensure a decent sample in each cell.
+It would be best to start with a simple model and then complicate it, rather than vice versa.
-    - Apply the trained model to the post-stratification dataset to make the best estimate of the election result that you can.
+    - Apply the trained model to the post-stratification dataset to forecast the election result.
 The specifics will depend on your modelling approach but will likely involve `predict()`, `add_predicted_draws()`, or similar.
 The primary aspect of interest is the forecast distribution of the popular vote, and how the explanatory variables affect this.
 Strong submissions would go beyond that.
 - Write-up:
     - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, model, results, discussion, and references.
 Use appendices for supporting, but not critical, material.
-      - In the model section, you must be extremely careful to spell out the statistical model that you are using defining and explaining each aspect and why it is important.
+      - In the model section, you should carefully spell out the statistical model that you are using, being sure to define and explain each aspect and why it is important.
 The model should be appropriately complex; that is, not inappropriately simple, but not unnecessarily complicated.
-The model should have well-defined variables and these correspond to what is discussed in the data section.
+The model should have well-defined variables and these should correspond to what is discussed in the data section.
+You should explain how the aspects discussed in the data section assert themselves in the modelling decisions that you made.
 The model should be written out in appropriate mathematical notation but also in plain English.
 Every aspect of that notation should be defined.
 The model should make sense based on the substantive area, and the form of the model.
 If the model is Bayesian, then priors should be defined and sensible.
 There should be explanation of how features enter the model and why.
 For instance, why use age rather than age-groups, why does province have a levels effect, why is gender categorical, etc?
 In general, there should be a clear justification that this is the model for the situation.
 The assumptions underpinning the model should be clearly discussed.
 Alternative models, or variants, should be discussed, and strengths and weaknesses made clear.
 Why was this model chosen?
 You should mention the software that you used to run the model.
-There is some evidence of thought about the circumstances in which the model may not be appropriate.
-There is evidence of model validation and checking, whether that is out-of-sample, or RMSE, test/training, or appropriate sensitivity checks.
-You should be clear about model convergence, model checks, and diagnostic issues, and if this becomes too detailed then you could push some of this to an appendix.
-How the aspects discussed in the data section assert themselves in the modelling decisions that you make should be explained.
+There should be evidence of thought about the circumstances in which the model may not be appropriate.
+There should be evidence of model validation and checking, whether that is out-of-sample, RMSE, a test/training split, or appropriate sensitivity checks.
+You should be clear about model convergence, model checks, and diagnostic issues.
 - Submit a PDF of your paper.
 - There should be no evidence that this is a class assignment.

 ### Checks

-- Use GitHub in a well-developed way by making at least a few commits, and using descriptive commit messages.
+- Use GitHub in a well-developed way by making at least a few commits and using descriptive commit messages.
-- Code should be entirely reproducible, well-documented, and readable.
 - Do not include p-values, stars, or similar, in tables.
-If you invoke statistical significance, then you should draw on and integrate @fisherarrangement.
+If you invoke statistical significance, then you should draw on and integrate @fisherarrangement and others.

 ### FAQ